enjalot/latent-scope/DEVELOPMENT.md

 ### Chat models
 Chat models for summarization of clusters are prepared in [latentscope/models/chat_models.json](latentscope/models/chat_models.json).
 There is a `get_chat_model(id)` function which will load the appropriate class based on the model provider.
 Each provider can support a chat model if the interface is implemented.
-Adding more chat providers should be relatively straightforward and is still a TODO item.
+Adding more chat models is captured in [this issue](https://github.com/enjalot/latent-scope/issues/2).

 ## Scripts
 The scripts are outlined in the [README.md](README.md).
 Each one provides a python interface as well as a command line interface for running its part of the process.
 They all use ids to read relevant data from disk and then output any relevant information to disk.